nmemranhussain/E-commerce_1/README.md

 - **Generalizability:** Model trained on a single dataset; performance might vary with different customer bases or industries.
 - **Feature Completeness:** Only RFM and derived features are used; external factors (e.g., marketing spend, competitor actions, customer service interactions) are not included.
 - **Model Simplification:** Logistic Regression is a linear model and may not capture highly complex non-linear relationships, though it performs well here.
-_ **Cost/Uplift Estimates:** The ROI simulation relies on estimated costs, redemption rates, and uplift values, which should be validated with real-world A/B testing.
+- **Cost/Uplift Estimates:** The ROI simulation relies on estimated costs, redemption rates, and uplift values, which should be validated with real-world A/B testing.
+- **Strict Context Adherence**: The chatbot is designed to answer questions strictly based on the provided CONTEXT.
+It will not use external knowledge or make assumptions beyond what is explicitly present in the indexed documents.
+This ensures factual consistency but may limit its ability to answer very broad or unrepresented questions.
+- **Absence of External Knowledge**: The system does not access real-time data or information outside of its pre-indexed knowledge base.
+Therefore, its responses are limited to the information captured at the time of knowledge base creation.
+- **Impact of Chunking Strategy**: The effectiveness of retrieval is influenced by the `RecursiveCharacterTextSplitter`'s `chunk_size` (1000 characters) and `chunk_overlap` (200 characters).
+While designed to maintain comprehensive context, very long or complex information spanning across multiple non-overlapping chunks might be less optimally retrieved.
+Queries requiring synthesis of information across widely separated chunks could be challenging.
+- **Data Freshness**: The accuracy of answers related to RFM metrics or policy recommendations depends on the freshness of the `rfm.xls` and `contextual_policy_recommendations.xls` datasets.
+If underlying customer data changes, the model card will need to be updated.

 ### Future Work
 - **Model Retraining:** Regularly retrain the model with fresh data to capture evolving customer behavior.